1 What Kind of Security Controls Are Available in the Mendix Cloud?

 The integrity of the application being developed is monitored by the Team Server, which allows you to link all change commits within a Mendix app to specific user stories and users.
 This enables you to trace who developed which part of your application and for what reason.

 4.3 Which Deployment Activities Are Logged?

-The Cloud Portal is the component that, among other functions, handles the deployment of application packages (called deployment archives in Mendix).
-Activities pertaining to deployment in the Cloud Portal include the deployment and staging of apps across environments.
+The Developer Portal is the component of the Mendix Platform that, among other functions, handles the deployment of application packages (called deployment archives in Mendix).
+Activities pertaining to deployment in the Developer Portal include the deployment and staging of apps across environments.
 In addition, backup and restore actions are logged, so there is full traceability of the administrative tasks performed.

 4.4 Which Runtime Activities Are Logged?

 The Mendix Runtime offers the option to log user behavior and object manipulations, enabling audit trails to the lowest level.
 Aside from standard log details (for example, active users), the Mendix Modeler allows you to add custom logging.
 You can even add active alerts based on bespoke integrity triggers.

 Logs are persistently stored in log files, and Mendix provides an API for subscribing to log events.
 Mendix also integrates with third-party tools like RSA for the encrypted storage of log files in environments where secure logging and auditing is required.